 Either way, you deserve to have a say in what you are drinking, yet most people do not even realize fluoride is added to their water.

-Besides choosing the type of water filtration system, there are other considerations that could further help you narrow down your choices.
+Besides choosing the type of water filtration system, other considerations could further help you narrow down your choices.
 Installation and maintenance are huge factors for some of the systems, like reverse osmosis.

-Though most can be installed by you at home, it can be complex and you might need to solve problems on your feet if anything goes wrong, such as leaking.
+Though you can install most at home, it can be complex, and you might need to solve problems on your feet if anything goes wrong, such as leaking.
 Installation of a filtration system could take several hours and could be a full-day project.